blooburry/pack_17/README.md

 a resource pack for group 17!

 ## usage
-Go to the version folder, and zip `/assets`, `pack.png` and `pack.mcmeta` into a zip file.
+Compress `/assets`, `pack.png` and `pack.mcmeta` into a zip file.
 Then put that zipfile in your .minecraft/resourcepacks.
+In-game, select the resource pack and enable it.

 ## contribution
 pls yes uwu